-Student belongings found lying outside a classroom, in the gymnasium, or restrooms will be taken to the school office.
+To keep the halls clean and uncluttered, anything found lying outside a classroom, gymnasium, or in the restrooms will be taken to the lost and found area.
 At the end of each quarter, anything unclaimed will be donated to a charitable organization.
 We strongly recommend that parents label all clothing/personal items with student's name(s).